AP College Basketball Poll 2019: Complete Week 17 Rankings Released

 Zion Williamson's knee injury cost Duke its rivalry matchup with North Carolina and the nation's No. 1 ranking.

-Gonzaga ascended to the top spot in the latest men's Associated Press poll, with the Blue Devils dropping to No. 3.
+Gonzaga ascended to the top spot in the latest men's Associated Press poll, with the Blue Devils dropping to No. 3 on Monday.
 Virginia leapfrogged its ACC competitor to take the second spot, with No. 4 Kentucky and No. 5 North Carolina rounding out the Top Five.

 Here is a look at how the entire Week 17 poll played out: